-While technology has made our lives easier, parents are often found complaining that they are finding it increasingly difficult to handle children in the digital era.
-With almost everything, from education to entertainment to shopping, happening in the digital world, we are using the Internet and digital devices more and more.
+While technology has made our lives easier, parents are often found complaining that it is becoming increasingly difficult to handle children in the digital era.
+With almost everything, from education to entertainment to shopping happening in the virtual world, we are using the Internet and digital devices more and more.
 But, with the increasing use of digital technology, we have also started becoming aware of its adverse effects, especially on children.

 Most children nowadays spend a good part of their time glued to smartphones and computers that are hooked to the Internet.
-As a result, a lot of children are developing the tendency to avoid these - eye contact while conversing, mindfulness while eating, and involvement with goings-on around them.
+As a result, a lot of children are developing the tendency to avoid the following - eye contact while conversing, mindfulness while eating, and involvement with goings-on around them.

-As a result of children’s attachment to the digital world, parents have begun to feel worried.
-They are concerned at not having much control over the information accessed by their children and how it is influencing them, the people they are engaging with on social media, and what they are being exposed to on the Internet.
-Most parents report feeling helpless, anxious and even frustrated by all these.
+As a result of children's attachment to the digital world, parents have begun to feel worried.
+They are concerned about not having much control over the information accessed by their children and how it is influencing them, the people they are engaging with on social media, and what they are being exposed to on the Internet.
+Most parents report feeling helpless, anxious, and even frustrated.

 But, not all is lost.
-Parents can still turn the ship around by being innovative and using digital technology to aid them in their efforts, or, in other words, by becoming a Digital Parent.
-Let’s read on to know how.
+Parents can still turn the ship around by being innovative and by using digital technology to aid them in their efforts by becoming responsible Digital Parents.
+Let's read on to know how.

 Who is a digital parent and what is digital parenting?

 Moms and dads need to learn new ways of parenting in today's digital era.
 Digital parenting involves understanding the digital world - its benefits and risks; monitoring children's digital lives; and keeping children safe in the digital world.
 Doing all these allows parents to be alongside their child in the digital world and help shape his development in a digital world.